rpastierik/FilmRecipeFinder/README.md

 - Use the **Recipes** menu or the toolbar buttons
 - Recipes can also be loaded directly from a photo using **From Picture**

+### Export Recipe Card
+- Open any photo's detail view by clicking on an image card
+- Click **Export Recipe Card** to generate a stylized PNG card
+- The card includes the photo, film simulation settings, white balance, grain, and all other recipe parameters

 ### Settings
 - Go to **View → Settings** to toggle histogram display, switch between RGB/luminance, and change histogram type
 - Use the **Sensor** dropdown in the toolbar to filter recipes by X-Trans generation